Help for Displayator and the Displayable Creator

 Once the download is completed, you can view the Displayable on your device.

-Tapping on links with the above prefix from within the iOS web browser will launch the Displayator and offer to download the linked Displayables.
+Tapping on links with the above prefix from within iOS will launch the Displayator and offer to download the linked Displayable(s).

 More details are availables on the Displayator website.